Debdutta-Panda/J3/README.md

 1. Declare data in viewModel with id
 2. Access data in composable with same id
 3. Notify event from composable with data by id
-4. Subscribe event with data from
+4. Subscribe event with data in viewModel with same id
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjgxMjYyMywtMjA4NDk2NzU1NSwtNz
+eyJoaXN0b3J5IjpbNjUwOTczNDg1LC0yMDg0OTY3NTU1LC03OT
-kzMDk2NzNdfQ==
+MwOTY3M119
 -->